gnosia93/tera-to-redshift/README.md

 @@@ sales_fact @@@
 To develope migration strategy, picked sales fact table which has a large amount of data volume.
-_Below mutli dimension diagram is not real one and just showne in order to improve your understandings._
+_Below mutli dimensional model is not real diagram and just shown in order to improve your understandings._

 ![](https://github.com/gnosia93/tera-to-redshift/blob/main/fact-design.png)